STASIS EURO (EURS) Price Reaches $1.09

 STASIS EURO Token Profile

-STASIS EURO’s genesis date was June 22nd, 2018.
+STASIS EURO was first traded on June 22nd, 2018.
 STASIS EURO’s total supply is 124,125,940 tokens.
+STASIS EURO’s official website is stasis.net.
 STASIS EURO’s official Twitter account is @stasisnet.
-STASIS EURO’s official website is stasis.net.

 STASIS EURO Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as STASIS EURO directly using US dollars.
-Investors seeking to trade STASIS EURO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+It is usually not possible to purchase alternative cryptocurrencies such as STASIS EURO directly using U.S. dollars.
+Investors seeking to trade STASIS EURO should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase STASIS EURO using one of the aforementioned exchanges.

 Receive News & Updates for STASIS EURO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for STASIS EURO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.